Chemical Peel at Atlanta Plastic Surgery, P.C.

 How long does recovery after a chemical peel usually take?

 Every patient is different and individual healing times can vary significantly, however in most cases only minimal downtime is required.
 After a medium strength chemical peel, like a 15% trichloroacetic acid (TCA) peel, the new layer of skin should appear three to seven days after the treatment, and the skin will usually be fully healed after about two weeks.
 However, stronger treatments, like a phenol or a 30% TCA peel, generally require a longer period of time before the face is fully healed.
+Treatment results will vary from patient to patient.
+Please discuss with your esthetician any concerns you may have.

 What can I expect to experience after a chemical peel?